WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Scourge.md

 >
 > ***Magic Weapons.*** The death revenant's weapon attacks are magical.
 >
+> ***Telepathy.*** The revenant can magically transmit messages and images to any creature within 120 feet of it that can understand a language.
+>
 > ### Actions
 > ***Multiattack.*** The death revenant makes a scythe attack and then uses *Death Coil*.
 >
 > ***Scythe.*** *Melee Weapon Attack*: +8 to hit, reach 10 ft., one target. *Hit:* 12 (2d6 + 5) slashing damage, plus 10 (3d6) necrotic damage.
 >
 > ***Death Coil.*** The death revenant fires a blast of unholy energy at a living or undead creature.
 A living creature has to make a DC 15 Constitution saving throw or take 21 (6d6) necrotic damage on a failed save, or half as much damage on a successful one.
-An undead creature don't get to save, but instead of taking damage it restores 21 (6d6) hit points.
+An undead creature restores 21 (6d6) hit points instead.
 >
 > ***Raise Dead (recharge 5-6).*** The death revenant animates a non-undead, non-construct corpse within 60 ft.
-A *ghoul* appears in the space of the corpse and the corpse is destroyed.
+A ghoul appears in the space of the corpse and the corpse is destroyed.
 The ghoul then rolls for initiative acting on its turn as normal.

 https://gamepedia.cursecdn.com/wowpedia/f/fe/Death_Revenant.jpg